-Ex-state employee gets 5 years for pandemic fraud of jobless claims
+Ex-WA state employee gets 5 years for pandemic fraud of jobless claims

 That has required the Washington state Attorney General’s Office to file dozens of so-called forfeiture claims.

 Earlier this month, for example, the AGO sued to recover nearly $580,000 in suspect benefits reportedly in accounts at U.S. Bank.
-As of May 25, the AG had recovered nearly $19 million via forfeiture actions and expects to see another $6.5 million soon, according to agency officials.
+As of May 25, the AG had recovered nearly $21 million via forfeiture actions, according to agency officials.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.